 On July 12, 2011, we initiated a plan to consolidate our North American operations and transfer our Michigan-based operations to our manufacturing center and headquarters in San Leandro, California.
 The planned consolidation is expected to reduce costs, improve efficiencies and enhance research and development activities.
-We anticipate that the consolidation will result in non-recurring expenses in the current year of approximately \$4.7 million.
+For the three and nine months ended September 30, 2011, we have recorded total pre-tax charges of \$470,000 related to this plan and we anticipate that the consolidation will result in additional non-recurring expenses of approximately \$2.1 million.
 The consolidation of these operations is expected to be completed by December 31, 2011.

 In accordance with accounting guidance related to long-lived assets, we record impairment losses on long-lived assets used in operations when events and circumstances indicate that long-lived assets might be impaired and the undiscounted cash flows estimated to be generated by those assets are less than the carrying amounts of those assets.
 If the undiscounted cash flows of the assets are less than their carrying amount, an impairment charge is measured as the difference between the carrying amount and estimated fair value.
-Our plan to consolidate our North American operations was an event that required an impairment evaluation of long-lived assets with a net book value of \$5.3 million at June 30, 2011.
+Our plan to consolidate our North American operations was an event that required an impairment evaluation of long-lived assets with a net book value of approximately \$5.3 million at September 30, 2011.
 We performed an undiscounted cash flow analysis to determine whether there were any current period impairment charges.
 Based on our estimate of undiscounted cash flows, the recoverable values of the related assets exceeded their carrying value and no impairment charge was recognized.
 However, since the fair value of certain of these long-lived assets is estimated to be lower than their carrying value, it is reasonably possible that an impairment charge could be recorded in the future if the estimate of undiscounted cash flows changes in the near term or the related assets become held for sale.

 Our condensed consolidated financial statements are prepared in accordance with generally accepted accounting principles in the United States, or GAAP.
 These accounting principles require us to make estimates and judgments that can affect the reported amounts of assets and liabilities as of the date of the condensed consolidated financial statements as well as the reported amounts of revenue and expense during the periods presented.
 We believe that the estimates and judgments upon which we rely are reasonable based upon information available to us at the time that we make these estimates and judgments.
 To the extent there are material differences between these estimates and actual results, our consolidated financial results will be affected.
-The accounting policies that reflect our more significant estimates and judgments and which we believe are the most critical to aid in fully understanding and evaluating our reported financial results are revenue recognition, warranty costs, share-based compensation, inventory valuation, allowances for doubtful accounts, income taxes and the valuation of deferred tax assets, and valuation of goodwill and other intangible assets.
+The accounting policies that reflect our more significant estimates and judgments and which we believe are the most critical to aid in fully understanding and evaluating our reported financial results are revenue recognition, warranty costs, share-based compensation, inventory valuation, allowances for doubtful accounts, income taxes and valuation of goodwill and other intangible assets.

-Second Quarter of 2011 Compared to Second Quarter of 2010
+Third Quarter of 2011 Compared to Third Quarter of 2010